zextras/tech-doc/source/_includes/_adminpanel/domains.rst

       passwords and OTP tokens can be created to allow the user to login by using a QR Code; a policy can set to force the user to select a secure password and the type of characters to be chosen.
+Forgotten password, if enabled, allows a user to receive a token to temporarily access the webmail, by sending a token to the recovery address specified in the textfield next to the option.
 The Failed login policy determines how the system behaves when a user fails too many consecutive logins.

    .. tab-item:: Delegates